PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 Edit.
 You can edit a query as often as necessary, in order to refine it and get better results.
 Delete.
 Once a query is not used anymore (or simply because it does not work), you can delete it by clicking this button and confirming your choice.

-### Settings

-Select your default file encoding.
-You can configure the character encoding of the downloaded CSV file.
-The default, UTF-8, is recommended, but you can select ISO-8859-1 if need be.